vuestorefront/storefront-next13-boilerplate/GUIDE.md

 - `jest.config.ts` - `Jest` config file.
 - `jest.setup.ts` - mocks for third party (`next-i18next`) and global (`window`) objects.
 - `jest.utils.tsx` - testing wrapper for `React-Query`, refer to the [official documentation](https://tanstack.com/query/v4/docs/react/guides/testing) for more info.

+### Performance tools

+In order to optimize and enhance the performance of the application, several performance tools have been integrated into the development workflow.

+#### Next.js Bundle Analyzer

+[The Next.js Bundle Analyzer](https://github.com/vercel/next.js/tree/canary/packages/next-bundle-analyzer) is a valuable performance tool employed in this project.
+It integrates [Webpack Bundle Analyzer](https://github.com/webpack-contrib/webpack-bundle-analyzer) into application and provides insights into the size and composition of the application's JavaScript bundles, allowing developers to identify and analyze any potential bottlenecks or optimizations.
+By visualizing the bundle size and dependencies, the Bundle Analyzer helps in identifying opportunities for code splitting, reducing bundle sizes, and optimizing the overall performance of the application.

+> **Note**
+> To analyze your app bundles run `yarn build:analyze` command.

 ### Conventions enforced by automated tooling